Backdoor Found In WordPress Plugin With More Than 200,000 Installations - Slashdot

 There is Django and several frameworks that are easy to learn and fairly secure if you know what you are doing.
 How many sites need all these things CMS provides?
 If they do then a complex monster like SharePoint might be useful but these are small unless you work for a fortune 500 company.

 The people who use Wordpress are small business owners and most customers who want something cheap to setup and forget.
-Wordpress is defective by design as it doesn't auto update and have all the plugins auto update and b
+Wordpress is defective by design as it doesn't auto update and have all the plugins auto update and be 100% compatible with itself.
+The whole thing is defective by design as 75% of the people who use do not have an I.T. department unlike those who work with these monster CMS packages and even if they do have an I.T. guy or two they never will check Wordpress as the boss might be pissed if the update breaks something etc.

 some people with word press don't get shell / ssh (Score:2)